RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 ``:nocanvas:``  -- This flag prevents a ``<canvas>`` element from getting created.
 A canvas element is generally created e.g. when a program using the ``turtle`` library is run (see above).

 ``:caption:`` If used, this requires a text parameter.
 The text parameter to this argument is formatted as a caption, underneath the activecode block.
-You can see one in the example above, where the caption is ``A Turtle making a 90-degree left turn``.
+You can see one in the example above, where the caption is ``A Turtle making a square``.

 ``:language:`` The text argument to this parameter can be python, javascript, or html.
 TODO TODO is this still true, and what is the default if you leave it off, is it Python?